Recently, we came across a piece of Android malware which was neither a porn app

 The app sets up an SMTP host on port 465 for sending email.

-localMimeMessage contains the necessary data to be sent to attacker via email.
+contains the necessary data to be sent to attacker via email.
 In the case of SmsTask as mentioned above, localMimeMessage's body contains an SMS message list and in the MailTask instance, it contains contact numbers from victim's device.
+Calling Functionality:

 The malware was also designed to call phone numbers provided by an attacker via SMS.